NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Stasian Charge.md

 **Prerequisites** In Lightning, Life
 * * *
 Charging a living body with electricity may seem like a bad idea, but you know better.
-When a creature gains temporary Hit Points from your In Lightning, Life, they gain the [[Conditions/Quickened|Quickened]] condition until the end of their next turn.
+When a creature gains temporary Hit Points from your In Lightning, Life, they gain the [[Quickened|Quickened]] condition until the end of their next turn.
 They can use the extra action only for Stride and Strike actions.

 *Source: Pathfinder Lost Omens Rival Academies*
 *ORC*